John Hodgson (Australian politician): Business interests

-Hodgson became a merchant and speculated in land and in 1840 he took a squatting licence over Studley Park, on Kew's eastern bank of the Yarra River.
-He built house in Flinders Street and country quarters on the Yarra where he established a punt in 1839; insolvent 1841; grazing interests in Heidelberg district from 1842'.
+Hodgson became a merchant and speculated in land.
+In 1840, he obtained a squatting license over Studley Park on Kew's eastern bank of the Yarra River.
+He built a house in Flinders Street and country quarters on the Yarra where he established a punt in 1839; insolvent 1841; grazing interests in Heidelberg district from 1842'.

-An early-20th-century report says that in 1837 he bought the land on which the Block Arcade now stands for £23, but that he forfeited the purchase and lost his £2/6/ deposit.
+An early-20th-century report says that in 1837 he bought the land on which the Block Arcade now stands for £23, but forfeited the purchase, losing his £2/6/ deposit.
 In 1839, as the land boom was nearing its bust, he is recorded buying 211 acre for just over £1,300.
-'The investment of money in land has now become a perfect lottery' said the Argus reporting the sale.
+The Argus reported the sale, stating, 'The investment of money in land has now become a perfect lottery'.

-On 11 February 1841 Hodgson became the second person to be registered as insolvent in the Port Phillip district.
+On 11 February 1841, Hodgson became the second person to be registered as insolvent in the Port Phillip district.
 It appears that like many in the 40s he ran out of cash.
 By 18 October 1842 he received his Certificate signalling the end of his insolvency.

-In 1842 a Mr Curr purchased at a sheriff's sale 'at a great bargain' a house ‘lately the property of Mr Hodgson’ on a ‘pretty little spot on the Yarra.’
+In 1842, Mr. Curr purchased at a sheriff's sale 'at a great bargain' a house ‘lately the property of Mr Hodgson’ on a ‘pretty little spot on the Yarra.’
 In 1843 his Flinders Street properties were sold at auction by the Trustees of the Insolvent Estate.

 He clearly solved these early problems.

-In 1844, 1845, 1848 1849 and 1850 the Government Gazette reports him taking out a licence to ‘depasture stock, strip bark, and cut timber, (in Bourke) in the district of Port Phillip’.
-In 1845 he exported 100 tons of bark – probably black wattle bark used for tanning as well as 13 red gum logs.
+By 1844, 1845, 1848 1849 and 1850 the Government Gazette reports him taking out a licence to ‘depasture stock, strip bark, and cut timber, (in Bourke) in the district of Port Phillip’.
+In 1845, he exported 100 tons of bark, likely black wattle bark used for tanning, and 13 red gum logs.
 The bark may have been a by-product of land clearing by Hodgson.
-In 1846 he exported 27 logs on the Glenbervie bound for London.
-In 1847 he bought two lots of land in Warrnambool for £14 15s.
+In 1846, he exported 27 logs on the Glenbervie bound for London, and in 1847, he bought two lots of land in Warrnambool for £14 15s.

-By 1847 insolvency was well behind him as he was on the ‘Burgess list’ at an address ‘off Little Collins Street’ – probably the Bank Place address he used from then on.
+By 1847, insolvency was well behind him as he was on the ‘Burgess list’ at an address ‘off Little Collins Street’, probably the Bank Place address he used from then on.
 One had to meet a number of criteria to be a voter or burgess including owning property worth in excess of £1000.
-In 1847 he is listed in the Directory for the Town and District of Port Philip as 'Hodgson John: settler: Studley: Yarra Yarra'.
-He is on the Port Phillip electoral roll 1848-49 as owning a freehold property 'suburban, near Melbourne'.
+In 1847, he is listed in the Directory for the Town and District of Port Philip as 'Hodgson John: settler: Studley: Yarra Yarra'.
+He is on the Port Phillip electoral roll 1848-49, owning a freehold property 'suburban, near Melbourne'.